eggs2017/dockerSynchro/README.md

 Both docker containers are based on alpine 3.16 and is very light.

 Server container have ssh server and rsync tools installed and running.
-Each client container connects periodically to certain server container in specific period of time to backup directories using ssh & rsync tools.<br />
+Each client container connects periodically to certain server container to backup directories using ssh & rsync tools.<br />

 Command using to synchronization: </br>